 Happiness doesn’t always need to come from a grand gesture.
 Appreciate the simple things around you, the smiles of your loved ones or even just the fact that you’re healthy and eating three meals a day.

 These loveable furballs never hold grudges.
-Although sometimes they might not understand when we accidentally step on their tails or when we reprimand them, dogs just accept it and move on.
+Although they might not understand when we accidentally step on their tails or when we reprimand them, dogs just accept it and move on.

-People are different though, it’s harder for us to forgive and forget.
-But once we learn to let go of any emotional baggage as our dogs do, our lives will be significantly lighter.
+People are different, though.
+It’s harder for us to forgive and forget, but once we learn to let go of any emotional baggage as our dogs do, our lives will be significantly lighter.

-They don’t care about who you are or what you’ve done – they will still love you and all your flaws.
+They don’t care about who you are or what you’ve done; they will still love you and all your flaws.
 This is also the kind of love that the world needs right now.
 It’s time to look past the surface and just love to the fullest.